cennznet/doughnut-paper/format.md

 The version specifies the version of the certificate payload encoding, and the signature method.
 This tells the reader how to interpret the payload, and how to separate and verify the signature.

-* 2 bytes
+* 16-bit value with the following structure:
-    * 11 bits: Payload version number
+    * bits 0..10: Payload version number
-        * Unsigned integer
+        * Unsigned 11-bit integer
-        * LE
-    * 5 bits: Signature method number
+    * bits 11..15: Signature method number
-        * Unsigned integer
+        * Unsigned 5-bit integer
-        * LE

 ## Verification
 To verify a doughnut: